thomasjwilliam/hai-docs/docs/reference/markdown-directives.md

 * `action`
   * When defined, adds a button to `confirm` or `dimiss` the note.
 When confirmed, its contents will be unwrapped and replace the note.
 If dismissed, the entire note will be removed.
   * Value: `confirm` | `dismiss`
-* `foldable`
+* `collapsible`
-  * When defined, adds a button to fold and unfold the note.
+  * When defined, adds a button to collapse (fold) and expand (unfold) the note.
+* `confirmable`
+  * When defined, adds a button to confirm which will unwrap the note contents and replace it with those contents.
+* `dismissable`
+  * When defined, adds a button to dismiss the entire note, disregarding its contents.
 * `title`
   * The title of the note.
 * `type`